cityofaustin/coa-dev-challenges/frontend/README.md

 - Programmatically opening and closing the MapMarker Popups is the trickiest part of the challenge.
 I recommend trying the useRef() hook in order to access the openPopup and closePopup methods on the marker.
   - useRef docs: https://reactjs.org/docs/hooks-reference.html#useref
   - Leaflet docs: https://leafletjs.com/reference-1.7.1.html
-- Leaflet is a tiny bit glitchy, about 1/20 times it may not always center correctly on the right spot on the map.
-That's not on you to fix.
+- The Leaflet library is a tiny bit glitchy, about 1/20 times it may not center correctly on the right spot on the map.
+That's not your responsibility to fix.
-- Don't spend more than an hour or two on the challenge.
+- Don't spend more than 1-2 hours on the challenge.
+- Bonus points for deploying your solution.

 ### Resources